vinay9943/Python-Diwali-Sales-Analysis/README.md

 ### 🔍 Key Insights

-- Customers working in IT, Healthcare, and Aviation contributed higher sales.
+- IT, Healthcare, and Aviation professionals spent the most.
-- Professionals from these sectors demonstrated stronger purchasing power.
-- Working professionals are a key customer segment during festive sales.
+- Working professionals represented the strongest purchasing segment.

 ### 💡 Business Recommendation

-- Create exclusive festive offers for professionals.
+- Develop premium festive offers for professionals.
-- Collaborate with corporate organizations for promotional campaigns.
+- Partner with corporate organizations for promotional campaigns.
-- Introduce premium product bundles for high-income customer segments.

 ---